Q: Do I really need a lawyer?

 Q: What kind of cases do you handle?

-A: Criminal charges from city tickets, to misdemeanors, and felonies; Probation violations (Applications to Acceleration or Motion to Revoke); Expungements; and Driver’s license revocation hearings.
-The firm also defends against civil asset forfeitures.
+A: Criminal charges — misdemeanors and felonies; Probation violations (Applications to Acceleration or Motion to Revoke); Expungements; and Driver’s license revocation hearings.

 Q: Can a felony conviction hurt me even if I get probation?

 A: Yes.
 A felon: cannot vote during the term of the sentence, sit on a jury, possess firearms; and have a driver’s license in some instances.
 A felon might as well forget a becoming a surveyor, physical therapist, chiropractor, real estate agent, architect, nurse, cosmetologist, and security guard.
 Even if not legally forbidden to have a certain job, a felony conviction will hinder you from getting a job.
 Also, a felony conviction can seriously hurt your reputation.

 A: An expungement is a method of erasing a criminal record.
 In some instances, not only can the court record be expunged, but the arrest record as well.
 Certain legal rules determine whether a person qualifies for an expungement.

 Q: What’s the difference between a Motion to Accelerate and a Motion to Revoke?

 A: Both deal with probation violations.
 A Motion to Accelerate applies to someone who got a deferred sentence.
 It seeks to have the defendant serve the sentence (instead of remain on probation) because of a probation violation.
 A Motion to Revoke seeks the same thing as a Motion to Accelerate, but it applies to someone with a suspended sentence.

 Q: What’s the difference between a deferred sentence and a suspended sentence?